jefedigital/mathsidian/README.md

-# Enhanced Math Plugin for Obsidian
+# Mathsidian for Obsidian

 ## Overview

-The Enhanced Math Plugin is a powerful tool for Obsidian that brings advanced mathematical capabilities to your notes.
-With this plugin, you can perform calculations, solve linear equations, create graphs, and more, all within your Obsidian environment.
+Love the new Apple Math Notes?
+Mathsidian is a plugin that brings advanced mathematical capabilities to your Obsidian notes.
+Perform calculations, solve linear equations, create graphs, and more, all within your Obsidian environment.

 ## Features